 - e.
 If the density bonus or incentive is based on a condominium conversion, a finding that all the requirements included in Section 19.56.030 (E) have been met.
 No density bonus is proposed; therefore, the finding is not applicable. - f.
 If the incentive includes mixed-use development, a finding that all requirements including in Section 19.56.40 (B) (2) have been met.
 The project is not a mixed-use development; therefore, the finding is not applicable. - g.
-If a waiver is requested, a finding that the development standards for which the waivers are requested would have the effect of physically precluding the construction of the housing development with the density bonus and incentives or concessions permitted. - The development standards height, setbacks, lot coverage, parking design, and park land dedication requirements would physically preclude the development as proposed.
-These development standard limitations could affect the project by the loss of units or unit sizes, which may include those designated as affordable. - h.
-If a reduction in off-street parking standards for an eligible housing development is requested. - No reduction in off-street parking requirements is being requested; therefore, the finding is not applicable. - 4.
+If a waiver is requested, a finding that the development standards for which the waivers are requested would have the effect of physically precluding the construction of the housing development with the density bonus and incentives or concessions permitted.

+The development standards height, setbacks, lot coverage, parking design, and park land dedication requirements would physically preclude the development as proposed.
+These development standard limitations could affect the project by the loss of units or unit sizes, which may include those designated as affordable.

+- h.
+If a reduction in off-street parking standards for an eligible housing development is requested.
+No reduction in off-street parking requirements is being requested; therefore, the finding is not applicable. - 4.
 Since the applicable findings required above can be made, the decision-making body may deny an application for a waiver only if one of the following written findings as applicable to each type of application, supported by substantial evidence: - a.
-That the incentive or concession, or waiver would have an adverse impact on real property listed in the California Register of Historic Resources; or No property listed in the California Register of Historic Resources is within the project vicinity. - b.
+That the incentive or concession, or waiver would have an adverse impact on real property listed in the California Register of Historic Resources; or No property on the site, or near it, is listed in the California Register of Historic Resources. - b.
 That the incentive or concession, or waiver would have a specific, adverse impact upon public health or safety or the physical environment, and there is no feasible method to satisfactorily mitigate or avoid the specific, adverse impact without rendering the residential project unaffordable to low- and moderate-income households.
-For the purpose of this subsection, "specific, adverse impact" means a significant, quantifiable, direct, and unavoidable impact, based on objective, identified, written public health or safety standards, policies, or conditions as they existed on the date that the application for the residential project was deemed complete; or

-Both the Fire and Building departments have preliminary reviewed the plans and not found conditions proposed which would create a "specific, adverse impact."
-In addition, the project is conditioned to ensure compliance with both Fire and Building Code, prior to issuance of building permits.
+For the purpose of this subsection, "specific, adverse impact" means a significant, quantifiable, direct, and unavoidable impact, based on objective, identified, written public health or safety standards, policies, or conditions as they existed on the date that the application for the residential project was deemed complete; or project is conditioned to ensure compliance with both Fire and Building Code, prior to issuance of building permits.
 The project is also conditioned to comply with the Environmental Protection Standards of Cupertino Municipal Code Chapter 17.04.
 Further, under the CEQA Guidelines section 15332 (Infill Development Projects), the project has been found to be Categorically Exempt from CEQA as further documented in the memorandum prepared by the City's environmental consultant, PlaceWorks.
 Therefore, the proposed development, incorporating the proposed concessions and waivers, is not expected to have a specific, adverse impact upon public health or safety or the physical environment.